Man facing weapons charges after 12-year-old fatally shot in Mattapan - Boston News, Weather, Sports | WHDH 7News

-BOSTON (WHDH) - A 22-year-old man is facing weapons charges in connection with the deadly shooting of a 12-year-old boy in Mattapan on Thursday, police announced.
+BOSTON (WHDH) - A 22-year-old man has been arrested on weapons charges in connection with the deadly shooting of a 12-year-old boy in Mattapan on Thursday, police announced.

 Boston police said first responders were first called to a triple-decker off Fessenden Street just after 2 p.m. for a report of a shooting.
 Once on scene, police said officers found the boy inside the home with a gunshot wound.